Worried about lasting longer? Talk to a qualified doctor!

-Premature Ejaculation is most common in men below the age of 40years.
-Almost one in five men experience difficulty with uncontrolled or early ejaculation at some point in life.
-When premature ejaculation happens so frequently that it interferes with the sexual pleasure of a man or his partner, it becomes a medical problem.
+Premature ejaculation is most common in men below the age of 40 years.
+Almost 1 in 5 men experience difficulty with uncontrolled or early ejaculation at some point in life.
+When premature ejaculation happens so frequently that it interferes with a man's sexual pleasure or partner, it becomes a medical problem.

-Sometimes, premature ejaculation can occur with a new partner, due to nervousness.
+Sometimes, premature ejaculation can occur with a new partner due to nervousness.
 If a man has not had sex for a long time, he may also experience premature ejaculation when he becomes sexually active again.
-Attitude towards sex can also be a major factor in contributing to PE when a man places excess emphasis on penetration and his performance as a measure of his success as a sexual partner.
+Attitude towards sex can also be a significant factor in PE when a man places excess emphasis on penetration and his performance as a measure of his success as a sexual partner.

 Several factors may contribute to premature ejaculation:

 Psychological problems such as stress, depression, poor body image, early sexual experiences, sexual abuse and other factors that affect mental and emotional health can aggravate this condition.
 Relationship problems with the partner can also lead to PE.
 Biological factors can make some men more prone to experience premature ejaculation.
-Rarely, premature ejaculation is caused by a specific physical problem, such as inflammation of the prostate gland or a spinal cord problem.
+Rarely, physical issues such as inflammation of the prostate gland or a spinal cord problem can cause PE.

 Pelvic floor exercises

-1. Find the right muscles – To identify your pelvic floor muscles, stop urination in midstream or tighten the muscles that keep you from passing gas.
-These maneuvers use your pelvic floor muscles.
+Find the right muscles: To identify your pelvic floor muscles, stop urination in midstream or tighten the muscles that keep you from passing gas.
+These manoeuvres use your pelvic floor muscles.
 Once you've identified your pelvic floor muscles, you can do the exercises in any position.

-Perfect your technique – Tighten your pelvic floor muscles, hold the contraction for three seconds, and then relax for three seconds.
+Perfect your technique: Tighten your pelvic floor muscles, hold the contraction for three seconds, and relax for three seconds.
 Try it a few times in a row.
 When your muscles get stronger, try doing Kegel exercises while sitting, standing or walking.

-Maintain your focus – For best results, focus on tightening only your pelvic floor muscles.
+Maintain your focus: For best results, focus on tightening only your pelvic floor muscles.
 Be careful not to flex the muscles in your abdomen, thighs or buttocks.
-During this exercise, it is advisable to not hold your breath.
+During this exercise, it is advisable not to hold your breath.
 Instead, breathe freely during the exercises.

 The pause-squeeze technique

-2. Have your partner squeeze the end of your penis, at the point where the head (glans) joins the shaft, and maintain the squeeze for several seconds, until the urge to ejaculate passes.
+- Have your partner squeeze the end of your penis at the point where the head (glans) joins the shaft, and maintain the squeeze for several seconds until the urge to ejaculate passes.

 By repeating as many times as necessary, you can reach the point of entering your partner without ejaculating.
 After some practice sessions, the feeling of knowing how to delay ejaculation might become a habit that no longer requires the pause-squeeze technique.

-If the pause-squeeze technique causes pain or discomfort, another technique is to stop sexual stimulation just prior to ejaculation, wait until the level of arousal has diminished and then start again.
+Suppose the pause-squeeze technique causes pain or discomfort.
+In that case, another method is to stop sexual stimulation just before ejaculation, wait until the level of arousal has diminished and then start again.
 This approach is known as the stop-start technique.

-Medications for Premature Ejaculation are used in combination with the above techniques.
+Premature Ejaculation medications are used in combination with the above techniques.

-1. Local anaesthetic creams or sprays that contain a numbing agent like lidocaine or prilocaine are used prior to intercourse.
+Local anaesthetic creams or sprays that contain a numbing agent like lidocaine or prilocaine are used before intercourse.
 These products are applied to the penis 10 to 15 minutes before sex to reduce sensation and help delay ejaculation.
 Condoms containing numbing agents are also available.
 The downside of these agents could be reduced sexual pleasure for both partners.

 Dapoxetine is an oral medication that works within 30mins to an hour of consuming it by delaying ejaculation.
-It must be used as and when required prior to sexual intercourse.
+Have dapoxetine before having sex.

 In addition, counselling/therapy sessions with and without the partner can help improve your relationships and sexual experiences.
-Sessions can help you reduce performance anxiety and find better ways of coping with stress.
+Sessions can help you reduce performance anxiety and find better coping with stress.